risingstar-bit/Compose-Community/Hacktoberfest/Readme.md

 With all those awesome benefits and opportunities, we’re counting down the days until Hacktoberfest 2022, but plan to keep that open source spirit going all year long! <br>

+### You Can Boost Your CV And Your Chances of Scoring a Job

+Once you’ve helped out with some Hacktoberfest projects, add them to your portfolio!
+Employers love seeing all of your work because it shows that you really care <br> about your career.

+And if your projects are meaningful and make a real difference in people’s lives, all the better!